How to Access Your Wallet with a Keystore File

 Note: Your keystore file has a .json file extension.
 If you try to convert it to any other file extension, then it may break when you try to convert it back.
 Don't do this.
 If you want to understand the contents of your json file, reference this medium article by Julien.Maffre.

-We no longer allow accessing your keystore file using the MyCrypto.com website, instead, you have to download the MyCrypto desktop app.
+MyCrypto does not allow you to use the web application to access your keystore file.
+Instead, you have to download the MyCrypto desktop app.
 A more detailed explanation on why we decided for this change can be found here.

 Follow our guide on running MyCrypto offline and locally.